From Second-Order Differential Geometry to Stochastic Geometric Mechanics: Stochastic Hamiltonian mechanics

-Let $M$ be a Riemannian manifold with Riemannian metric $g$.
-Assume for simplicity that $M$ is compact.
-Let $\nabla$ be the Levi-Civita connection on $TM$ with Christoffel symbols $(\Gamma^k_{ij})$.
-Consider a second-order Hamiltonian $H$ on $\mathcal T^{S*} M$ with the following coordinate expression
+Consider a second-order Hamiltonian $H$ on $\mathcal T^{S*} M$ with the following coordinate expression:

-where $b$ is a given smooth vector field on $M$ and $F$ is a smooth function on $M$, which are called, respectively, vector and scalar potentials in classical mechanics.
-One can easily verify that the expression at RHS of \eqref{exmp-Hamiltonian} is indeed invariant under changes of coordinates.
-We consider the S-H equations \eqref{stoch-Hamilton-eqns-2} subject to boundary conditions $\text{Law} (X(0)) = \mu_0$ and $(p,o)(T) = d^2 S_T$, where $\mu_0$ is a given probability distribution and $S_T$ is a given smooth function on $M$.
+where $b$ is a given smooth vector field on $M$ and $F$ a smooth function on $M$.
+One can easily verify that the expression at RHS of \eqref{exmp-Hamiltonian-0} is indeed invariant under changes of coordinates.
+We consider the S-H equations \eqref{stoch-Hamilton-eqns-2} subject to boundary conditions $\text{Law} (X(0)) = \mu_0$ and $(p,o)(T) = d^2 S_T$, where $\mu_0$ is a given probability distribution and $S_T$ a given smooth function on $M$.